 A Clean Home Sells!

-When a buyer walks into a home and sees dirty air filters, cracks in the walls and base boards, dirty carpet and moldy bathrooms, all that’s going through their mind is “look at how much work I’m going to need to do to get this place in shape”.
+When a buyer walks into a home and sees dirty air filters, cracks in the walls and base boards, dirty carpet and moldy bathrooms, all that’s going through their mind is “look at how much work I’m going to have to do to get this place in shape”.
 I can tell you this is also reflected in their offer price.
 The best thing to do is to take away the buyer’s ammunition that they’ll use to justify a low offer price by getting your home clean and move-in ready.

 Home Maintenance Makes you Money

 Here’s a quick and easy way to knock pages off the home inspection report, buy several tubes of good quality clear caulk to use on the exterior of your home.
 I like Dap Dynaflex 230 clear.
-Also decide on a color of caulk that works well for the inside of your home.
+Also decide on a color caulk that works well for the inside of your home.
 Then caulk/seal everything inside and out where old caulk has separated, new cracks have appeared or areas that may have never been sealed in the first place.
 Historically inspection reports include pages and pages of recommendations and suggestions on sealing the interior and exterior of a home.
-By caulking cracks, joints and wall penetrations inside and outside of your home, you will help keep numerous caulking/sealing comments off the inspection report and make the property look much nicer and well taken care of.
+By caulking cracks, joints and wall penetrations on the inside and outside of your home, you will eliminate numerous caulking/sealing comments off the inspection report and make the property look much nicer and well taken care of.
 Also be sure your caulking is clean and neat.
-A bit of caution, a sloppy caulk job can cause the opposite response than you’re looking for from buyers.
+A bit of caution, a sloppy, blobby caulk job can cause the opposite response than you’re looking for from buyers.

 You may also want to consider a seller’s pre-inspection of your home.

-Here are my recommendations to get a home ready to put on the market:
+Here’s a few recommendations to get a home ready to put on the market: